katjagonzales/Global-CO2-Emissions-Analysis-Python/README.md

 -  Identifying countries that produce the highest CO2 emissions.
 - Investigating different sources of energy and respective levels of emissions.

+## Data
+The dataset is publicly disclosed open data collected by